mimir-org/documents/docs/Mimir/status.md

 - Mimir frontend is in a transitional state.
 Where a lot of vital app components have not been re-implemented, re-connected or are partially working:
-    - Admin module
+    - Admin module.
-    - Explorer module
+    - Explorer module.
-    - Library module
+    - Library module.
+    - Inspector module.
-    - Filter functions in both the library module and the drawing surface
+    - Filter functions in both the library module and the drawing surface (visual filter).
-    - Block view
+    - Block view.
-    - Terminal connections
+    - Terminal connections.
-    - Navbar menu
+    - Navbar menu.
-    - Project creation (constructor is hardcoded)
+    - Project creation (instantiation of the constructor is hardcoded).
 - Mimir backend is also in a transitional state.
 Where a lot of code is commented out as it breaks with the new IMF model.